-Connecting Nodes with the Connection Editor
+Connecting Nodes with the Node Editor

 Connections between nodes can be added, deleted, or changed using the Hypergraph and the Connection Editor.
+Introduced in Maya 2013, the Node Editor combines the features of the Hypergraph, Hypershade, and Connection Editor into a single graphical interface.
+Maya 2015 brings numerous changes and enhancements.